Heat exchanger: Construction Types

+Double-pipe

+Double pipe heat exchangers are the simplest exchangers allowing for the lowest cost and maintenance.
+In the past they were widely used in application but now are mostly used to teach students heat exchanger design basics to students as the fundamental physics rules for all heat exchangers are the same.
+Their low efficiency coupled with comparatively large size, has led modern industries to shift use to more efficient heat exchangers like shell and tube or plate.

 When one fluid flows through the smaller pipe, the other flows through the annular gap between the two pipes.
 These flows may be parallel or counter-flows in a double pipe heat exchanger.

-(a) Parallel flow, where both hot and cold liquids enter the heat exchanger from the same side, flow in the same direction and exit at the same end.
-This configuration is preferable when the two fluids are intended to reach exactly the same temperature, as it reduces thermal stress and produces a more uniform rate of heat transfer.

-(b) Counter-flow, where hot and cold fluids enter opposite sides of the heat exchanger, flow in opposite directions, and exit at opposite ends.
-This configuration is preferable when the objective is to maximize heat transfer between the fluids, as it creates a larger temperature differential when used under otherwise similar conditions.

 The figure above illustrates the parallel and counter-flow flow directions of the fluid exchanger.